hyperledger/besu-docs/docs/Tutorials/Permissioning/Getting-Started-Onchain-Permissioning.md

 ---
-description: Setting up and using Hyperledger Besu onchain Permissioning
+description: Setting up and using Hyperledger Besu onchain permissioning
 ---

 # Get started with onchain permissioning